sanando1111/bankmanagement/bankmanagement-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.

 ## Commands that ran as a prequisite
- ng new bankmanagement-app
+ 1.ng new bankmanagement-app
- ng add @angular/material  (this is to use the matDatePicker) ng g c applyloan mkdir shared
+ 2.ng add @angular/material  (this is to use the matDatePicker) 3.ng g c applyloan
+ 4. mkdir shared

 ## Development server